D-modules on rigid analytic spaces II: Kashiwara's equivalence: Kashiwara's equivalence for U(L)

 \subsection{Theorem}

-Let $I$ be an ideal in the reduced affinoid $K$-algebra $A$, and let $L$ be a $(K,A)$-Lie algebra which admits an $I$-standard basis. \be \item The functor $\iota^\natural$ preserves co-admissibility. \item The restriction of $\iota^\natural$ to co-admissible $\w{U(L)}$-modules is right adjoint to $\iota_+$. \item These functors induce an equivalence of categories between the category of co-admissible $\w{U(L_Y)}$-modules and the category of co-admissible $\w{U(L)}$-modules $M$ such that $I$ acts locally topologically nilpotently on $M$. \ee \begin{proof} (a) Using the notation from Subsection \ref{MFcoadm}, we have
+Let $I$ be an ideal in the $K$-affinoid algebra $A$, and let $L$ be a $(K,A)$-Lie algebra which admits an $I$-standard basis. \be \item The functor $\iota^\natural$ preserves coadmissibility. \item The restriction of $\iota^\natural$ to coadmissible $\w{U(L)}$-modules is right adjoint to $\iota_+$. \item These functors induce an equivalence of categories between the category of coadmissible $\w{U(L_Y)}$-modules and the category of coadmissible $\w{U(L)}$-modules $M$ such that $I$ acts locally topologically nilpotently on $M$. \ee \begin{proof} (a) Using the notation from Subsection \ref{MFcoadm}, we have

 Hence for any $U$-module $M$, the rule $\theta \mapsto \theta(1 + FU)$ gives a natural bijection